 AWS: Lambda, Step Functions, API Gateway Google Cloud: Cloud Functions, Cloud Run, Workflows

 Winner: Google Cloud.
-Cloud Run offers more flexibility than Lambda at similar pricing.
+Cloud Run offers more flexibility than Lambda at similar pricing, with faster cold starts and better container support.

 Startup Program Extras